 Having someone like Justin Herbert under center is great for Staley.
 This new L.A. defense the coach takes over has elite talent everywhere with the likes of edge-rusher Joey Bosa, linebacker Kenneth Murray Jr. and All-Pro safety Derwin James.
 Even rookie corner Asante Samuel Jr. can be a capable player in Staley’s system.

 The Bolts had the NFL’s worst offensive line according to Pro Football Focus in 2020.
 It’s a wonder Herbert played as well as he did.
 That problematic unit got way better, though, when the Chargers signed Corey Linsley at center and got a steal in selecting Northwestern’s Rashawn Slater 13th overall in the draft.

-Given how much the last section just gushed about Staley’s outlook with the Chargers, his leaving the Rams might suggest bad news for the defense, as would the departures of Johnson and Hill to Cleveland.
+Given how much the last section just gushed about Staley’s outlook with the Chargers, his leaving the Rams might suggest bad news for the defense.

 Well, maybe that’d be the case if Jared Goff were still the quarterback.
 It’s not.
 Because, lo and behold, the Detroit Lions finally let Matthew Stafford flee to greener pastures in a blockbuster trade.

 Stafford is such a monumental upgrade over Goff.
 It can’t be overstated.
 Goff was easily the worst quarterback in the NFC West division.
 Stafford is a far more dynamic arm talent who can capitalize on the immense skill of the weapons around him and help McVay’s offense reach its full potential.